AASHISHAG/aashishag.github.io/_posts/2019-6-12-gsoc_week-2+week-3.md

 ### Data Pre-Processing and MFCC Generation

 A pre-processing module needs to be scripted to achieve the goal.
 Further, a manifest for the audio and transcripts needs to be created and data need to be structured to feed them to Kaldi MFCC feature extraction module.
-I utilised a sevral scripts from Kaldi Wall Street Journal (WSJ), Tedlium and Tuda-De project.
+It's necessary to arrange the data according to Kaldi's format.

 ``` bash
 (env) agarwal@:~/backup/kaldi-trunk/egs/recipe_v1/data/train$ tree